bentheiii/envolved/docs/infer.rst

 .. function:: inferred_env_var(key: str | None = None, *, type: Callable[[str], T] = ...,\
                                default: T | missing | as_default | discard = as_default, **kwargs) -> InferEnvVar

-    Create an inferred env var that can be filled in by a parent :class:`~basevar.SchemaEnvVar` factory's type annotation to create a :class:`~basevar.SingleEnvVar`.
+    Create an inferred env var that can be filled in by a parent :class:`~envvar.SchemaEnvVar` factory's type annotation to create a :class:`~envvar.SingleEnvVar`.

     :param key: The environment variable key to use.
 If unspecified, the name of the argument key will be used (the argument must be keyword argument in this case).